Skip to Content

 Why Was Asbestos Used in Ductwork Connectors?

-Older ductwork connectors and HVAC systems often have asbestos for various reasons.
+Older ductwork connectors and heating, ventilation and air conditioning (HVAC) systems often have asbestos for various reasons.
 Asbestos in air duct components helped these systems withstand heat and hold the metal ducts together.
 Asbestos-wrapped ducts also helped reduce vibrations and noise caused by the airflow through ducting.
 Asbestos was often used in these connectors for its fire resistance and durability.

 The use of asbestos ductwork started in the early 1900s.
 One asbestos inspection documented use of asbestos ductwork in a home built in 1927.
 Heating ducts continued using asbestos connectors until the 1980s when regulations started to take effect.